josephlou5/codepost-powertools/README.md

 and share your Google Sheet with it.
 Save the `service_account.json` file in the `rubric` directory.
 The name of this file can be customized in `shared.py`.

+Whenever testing, the dummy course `Joseph's Course` is used instead of an actual codePost course.

 ### rubric_to_sheet.py
 Exports a codePost rubric to a Google Sheet.
 Takes in the following command-line arguments:
 - `course_period`: The period of the COS126 course to export from.